-Zhang has co-authored over 160 publications in peer-reviewed international journals and conference proceedings.
+Zhang has co-authored over 170 publications in peer-reviewed international journals and conference proceedings.
 She is the recipient of the Presidential Early Career Award for Scientists and Engineers, the NSF CAREER Award, the Office of Naval Research Young Investigator Award, the US Association for Computational Mechanics (USACM) Gallagher Young Investigator Award, the Clarence H. Adamson Career Faculty Fellow in Mechanical Engineering, the George Tallman Ladd Research Award, and the Donald L. & Rhonda Struminger Faculty Fellow.
 She is also a Fellow of American Institute for Medical and Biological Engineering (AIMBE, 2020), American Society of Mechanical Engineers (ASME, 2019), USACM (2019), and Executive Leadership in Academic Technology and Engineering (ELATE) at Drexel (2017-2018).

 Using Computational Design to Improve Modeling

 2005 Ph.D., Institute for Computational Engineering and Sciences, University of Texas, Austin

 2002 Master of Engineering, Aerospace Engineering and Engineering Mechanics, University of Texas, Austin